copperspice/doxypress/README.md

 CMake build files are provided with the DoxyPress source distribution.

+### Dependencies

+ * C++17 compiler

+ * CopperSpice CsCore and CsXml libraries

+ * C++17 standard library when using clang for parsing

+ * clang 10 must be compiled with RTTI enabled ( pre-built bianary files are available from our download page )

 ### Documentation

 Full documentation for DoxyPress is available on the website or from our download page.